CJ5 Engine Swap Choices

 V6 Engine Swap

 A V6 engine will give you all the power that a lightweight, short-wheelbase Jeep can handle.
 Consider the size of the engine compartment.
 A V6 configuration (versus a straight six engine) makes for a relatively compact motor, which fits easier into a tight engine compartment.
+This is particularly true of early flat-fender models.

 The two most common V6 swaps are the 225ci Buick and 4.3L Chevy.